Inceptix/Cassava-leaf-disease-classification/Docs/Project/Charter.md

   * What data do we expect?
 Raw data in the customer data sources (e.g. on-prem files, SQL, on-prem Hadoop etc.)
     * Raw images of cassava leaves with labels taken from Kaggle
     * Potentially pre-train the model on other image datasets such as ImageNet
+    * The 20,000 images are encoded as TFRecords so we need to decode these TFRecords into images that we can then feed into the model for usage.
+    * The data can be accessed from Google Cloud Buckets.